dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 - And that becomes a limiting factor for scaling imitaiton learning for general purpose robotics.

-Lastly, the third reason is  safety
+Lastly, the second reason is  safety
 - Task generalization is a big challenge in robotic manipulation, and
 - There have been many attempts at generalization method
 - such as Inverse RL, Meta Learning, Multi-Task Learning, Transfer Learning, Multi-Task RL, Lifelong Learning, and continual learning.